In the guide

 What's in the passport and how do I get one?

 A passport is a booklet (minimum A5 size), written in both English and French, that uniquely identifies a horse throughout its life and has been issued by a recognised IB.
 The passport details the horse's identity, including its unique life number and microchip number.
 This information will be laminated to prevent alteration.
-The later pages show the veterinary treatment history of the horse, its movement and ownership history, and a declaration as to whether or not the horse is intended for human consumption.
+The later pages show the veterinary treatment history of the horse, its movement and ownership history, and a declaration as to whether the horse is intended for human consumption.

 Applications for passports must be made by the owner of the horse (or the owner's appointed agent) in writing to an IB and be in the format specified by that IB.